aws-samples/sagemaker-studio-docker-cli-extension/README.md

 ```
 6- Delete JupyterServer app and create a new one for the above to take effect
 ## Configuration
-`sdocker` can be configured to choose a different *AMI*, include EC2 key pair and customize root EBS volume size.
+`sdocker` can be configured to do the following (all the below properties are optional):
+- Choose a different *AMI*.
+Use `ImageId` property to supply required *AMI*.
+- Include EC2 key pair.
+Use `Key` property to supply public ssh key.
+- Use custom port to connect to *Docker Daemon* on host.
+Use `Port` property to supply custom port.
+By default, port value is 1111.
+- Cuustomize root EBS volume size.
+Use `EBSVolumeSize` property to supply required EBS volume size.
+- Supply instance profile to the *Docker Host* to be able to perform tasks like logging into ECR service.
+Use `InstanceProfileArn` property to supply instance profile ARN.
+- Use custom security groups for *Docker Host*.
+Use `HostSGs` property to supply a list of security group ids that will be attached to the *Docker Host*.
+If an empty list is provided, CLI extension will automatically create one for you.
+- Use custom docker images for CPU or GPU instances.
+By default, CLI extension uses `docker:dind` image for CPU and `brandsight/dind:nvidia-docker`.
+Use `DockerImageURI` and `DockerImageNvidiaURI` properties to supply CPU or GPU images respectively.

 Configuration file location is  `~/.sagemaker_studio_docker_cli/sdocker.conf`.
 Make sure your *AMI* has docker daemon installed and running by default.
 It is only tested on `Amazon linux 2` instances.
 We recommend using *AWS Deep Learning Base AMI (Amazon Linux 2).*.
 You can use below ASW CLI command to find latest AWS Deep learning AMI ID:

 ```